-Windows Server 2003 and Windows XP: The /standalonehost switch is not available.
+Windows Server 2003: The /standalonehost switch is not available.

 Provider DLLs are loaded into separate service host processes from WMI.
 The HostingModel property in the __Win32Provider system class that represents a provider specifies the system account under which the provider runs.
 Setting this property causes the provider to be loaded into a shared host process that has a specified level of privilege.
 For more information, see Provider Hosting and Security.